Karate Master 2 Knock Down Blow

 Reviews

-- gameplay62 mentions
+- gameplay72 mentions

-- 66 % neutral mentions
+- 65 % neutral mentions

-- 5 % negative mentions
+- 4 % negative mentions

 “The gameplay for a 2D fighting game is awesome - good timing and distance will get you the wins, not button mashing or insane combos.
 This also captures the atmosphere of the 80's good fighting games; still on the karate side: the moves are realistic, the damage, the training sessions, everything is exactly what it was like to be a karate fighter in the 80's.”

-“The only actual downside about the game, I'd say, is the bone-break mechanic, which seems like any opponent has a random chance to break your bone and end the fight immediately regardless of the health of the limb (green, yellow, orange, red).”
+“The only actual downside about the game I'd say is the bone-break mechanic, which seems like any opponent has a random chance to break your bone and end the fight immediately regardless of the health of the limb (green, yellow, orange, red).”

-“The mechanics are janky as hell, the progression is a grind, and the apparent RNG of bones breaking due to well-timed strikes affects you at least as much, if not more than the computer.”
+“The mechanics are janky as hell, the progression is a grind, the apparent RNG of bones breaking due to well-timed strikes affects you at least as much, if not more than the computer.”

-“A broken, poorly written, improperly balanced game otherwise sullies deep, well-thought-out core fighting mechanics.”
+“A broken, poorly written, improperly balanced game otherwise sullies deep, well thought out core fighting mechanics.”

-- graphics57 mentions
+- graphics58 mentions

 - 28 % positive mentions